MicrosoftTranslator/DocumentTranslation/README.md

 - An Azure subscription
 - A Translator resource in your Azure subscription
 - A Blob storage resource in your Azure subscription
 - A Windows computer able to run this executable.
-The code is written in .Net 5.0 and able to compile and run on other platforms that
-.Net 5.0 is present on, but the executable for other platforms is currently not provided here.
+The code is written in .Net 5.0 and able to run on other platforms that .Net 5.0 is present on, but the executable for other platforms is currently not provided here.

 ## Usage
+Use 'doctr --help' or 'doctr <command> --help' to get detailed information about the command.

 ### Configure the tool
 The configuration contains the credentials for the needed Azure resources:
 The minimum needed credentials are